 2/ Switch to stainless steel, bamboo, glass or straw (yes, straw straws!).
 Personally I prefer stainless steel and glass as they can last forever.
 But bamboo and straw are compostable and perfect for a cocktail party!

 Essential accessory: the brush to help you clean your metal, bamboo and glass straws.

 And when you go out, bring your own straw, packed with your bamboo or stainless steel utensil set, in a cute utensil wrap.

 Are you a restaurant or bar owner?
 Do you serve plastic straws?

 Please please, if you’re currently offering disposable plastic straws to your customers, consider switching to sustainable alternatives.
 One strategy is to serve straws on request only.
-Contact The Last Plastic Straw Project or One Less Straw, they will help you switch to a plastic free option and they will add you on their website, in their list of plastic straw free businesses.
+Contact The Last Plastic Straw Project, they will help you switch to a plastic free option and they will add you on their website, in their list of plastic straw free businesses.

 Another great contact in the Bay Area: Rethink Disposable, a program of Clean Water Action and Clean Water Fund that works with businesses throughout California to help them reduce disposable products, reduce waste, and save money.
 Check out The Sacred Wheel cheese shop testimonial!

 Thank you so much for following this challenge, see you tomorrow for Day 3!